ETIM (standard)

-ETIM (from German: ElektroTechnisches InformationsModell) is an open standard for the unambiguous grouping and specification of products in the technical sector through a uniform classification system.
+ETIM (ETIM Technical Information Model) is an open standard for the unambiguous grouping and specification of products in the technical sector through a uniform classification system.

 It is an initiative started to standardize the electronic exchange of product data for technical products, to enable the electronic trading of these products.
 Over time the scope has widened, now also including product information requirements for building information modeling (BIM).

 ETIM classification

 This classification uses: product classes, features, values and synonyms (keywords) that make it easy to find the right product.
 Within the product class, comparable or "alike" products are classified together.

 The product classification itself is no “final product” but offers a structure for an electronic product database and applications such as an online web shop, search engine or configuration software.
 ETIM classification is multilingual, media neutral and supplier neutral.

 This standardization allows suppliers of technical products to be found on the basis of class name (including synonyms) or by technical features.